usm0n/smile-movies/README.md

 # Smile Movies
-This is professional Online Theatre by <a href="https://github.com/usmon-dev">Usmon</a> & <a href="https://github.com/botirovdevv">Mustafo</a>
+This is professional Online Theatre by <a href="https://github.com/usm0n">Usmon</a> & <a href="https://github.com/botirovdevv">Mustafo</a>

-This web-site is MERN Stack project
+This web-site is Full Stack project

-We used React JS(Vite), Node JS, Express JS, MongoDB to build this web-site
+We used React JS(Vite & Typescript), Node JS, Express JS, Firebase to build this web-site